 This is one of my favourite secular resources.
 Penny Gardner has a really in-depth, easy to follow, Study Guide to learning about Charlotte Mason and her method.
 What she has done in her second edition is also create a Study Guide for secular families, still with all the great quotes and information from Charlotte Mason’s writings, but – leaving out the religious quotes.
 It’s really that simple.
 And I feel very strongly that she still covers ALL of the bases and gets all of the most important of Charlotte Mason’s own words and ideas in there.
 Fantastic Resource!

 Emily Cook, creator of the Build Your Library Curriculum – is, for me, very much a trailblazer in the world of secular Charlotte Mason.
 Her curriculum is beautifully written, uses beautiful book suggestions, and is secular.
-I find myself going to Emily’s blog time and time again for encouragement and practical ideas, and find Emily herself to be inspiring and encouraging and very sweet to work with.
+While it’s definitely not ‘strict’ Charlotte Mason, and pulls in some Classical elements – it’s a wonderful, thorough, fun curriculum to use.

 This is by no means ALL of the resources out there, so if YOU have a Secular Charlotte Mason resource that you love, share with me – and I’ll add it to this list!
 Comment below and let me know how YOU make the Charlotte Mason method work in your secular home!